 Here, Wells-Barnett connects firearms with collective power ("where the men armed themselves...and prevented it") and individual safety ("when he had a gun and used it in self-defense").
-Further, derived from her experience documenting racist lynchings, Wells-Barnett calls guns to have a "place of honor" in Black households, as she not only perceives guns as a source of protection from racial oppression but as a way for Black citizens to garner the respect of White citizens through normative use of gun ownership as self-protection.
+Further, derived from her experience documenting racist lynchings, Wells-Barnett calls guns to have a "place of honor" in Black households, offering a source of protection from racial oppression and a way for Black citizens to garner the respect of White citizens through normative use of gun ownership for self-protection.
 Distinct from the collective power goals of White firearm use in this period however, Black firearm use functioned as a means to attain group respect and resist race-based oppression from "the white man who is always the aggressor" (Wells-Barnett, 1892).
 This form of collective power is mirrored by Black Americans' lay conceptualizations of power today (Twali et al., 2023).